CassandraMaldonado/mlops_model_efficiency/README.md

 •	Dynamic Quantization was applied primarily to linear layers, achieving improved efficiency without the static kernel issues.

-	•	Quantization-Aware Training (QAT) was performed for two epochs to finetune fake-quantized weights before conversion.
+•	QAT was performed for two epochs to finetune fake-quantized weights before conversion.

 	•	Models were benchmarked for accuracy, latency, and size:
 	•	Quantized models showed significant model size reduction (from ~42 MB to ~10 MB) with minimal accuracy drop.
 	•	Latency improved further under the quantized configurations.